Log in

 This is the number we use for your hip size.
 In most cases, it's about 4-6 inches larger than the waist measurement.

-If possible, it’s best to take the length measurement wearing shorts and a form fitting t-shirt.
+Length If possible, it’s best to take the length measurement wearing shorts and a form fitting t-shirt.
 There are 3 different ways to measure length:

-2) With bath towel assistance
+1) With assistance 2) With bath towel assistance 3) Without assistance

 1) Length Measurement with assistance